craigbarnes/dte/docs/dte-syntax.md

 ### **heredocbegin** _subsyntax_ _return-state_

-Store buffered bytes as heredoc end delimiter and go to _subsyntax_.
-Sub-syntax is like any other sub-syntax but it must contain a _heredocend_ conditional.
+Store buffered bytes as the heredoc end delimiter and go to _subsyntax_.
+The sub-syntax is like any other [sub-syntax], but it must contain a [`heredocend`] conditional.

 ### **noeat** [**-b**] _destination_

 Continue to _destination_ state without emitting color or consuming byte.

 `-b`
 :   Don't stop buffering